The Scientific Era

 The Linear Paradigm

-The traditional scientific method survived well into the twentieth century, and the linear paradigm it reflects is founded on four golden rules:
+The traditional scientific method survived well into the twentieth century.
+The linear paradigm that it reflects rests on four golden rules:

-• Reductionism: the behaviour of a system could be understood, clockwork fashion, by observing the behaviour of its parts.
-There are no surprises; the whole is the sum of the parts, no more and no less.
+- Reductionism: The behaviour of a system can be understood by examining the behaviour of its parts.
+The whole is the sum of the parts, no more and no less.

-• Predictability: once global behaviour is defined, the future course of events could be predicted by application of the appropriate inputs to the model.
+- Predictability: Once global behaviour is defined, the future course of events can be predicted by applying the appropriate inputs.

 Successes

-The conventional method worked remarkably well for certain systems, yielding guaranteed results each and every time up to and including space travel.
-The systems concerned are described as being linear; a projectile moving under the influence of gravity being a typical example.
-Such systems behave in a gradual manner devoid of sudden and unexpected upheavals.
-In general, their behaviour could be depicted on a line diagram, hence the reference to linearity.
+The conventional method proved effective for specific systems, yielding reliable results, including notable achievements such as space travel.
+Linear systems exhibit gradual behavior without sudden upheavals.
+A projectile moving under the influence of gravity is a typical example.
+In general, their behaviour can be represented on a line diagram, hence the reference to linearity.

 A Fundamental Shift